 Gleeson Library COVID-19 Update

-Access to print materials, DVDs, laptops, and other physical materials is currently unavailable.
+We will now ship circulating books and media to all current undergraduate and graduate students, staff, faculty, and emeriti faculty and librarians at their home address.
 See the most up to date information about due dates, and returning and renewing library materials.

 USF faculty, staff and currently registered students may borrow materials from the Gleeson Library.
 A current USF ID card is used to enter the building and must be presented when borrowing library materials.
 Student privileges expire at the same time as their current registration, and terminate upon graduation.
 Staff privileges terminate upon separation of employment.